Top Vanlife Ceiling Ideas | Shiplap Vs T&G Vs Plywood + Install Guide

 Why Do I Need a Ceiling?

-When you live in your vehicle, you’ll probably want a proper ceiling, walls and floor for the interior.
+When you live in your vehicle, you’ll probably want a well insulated ceiling, walls and either vinyl or wood flooring.
 Here are a few advantages to installing a van ceiling:

 - Improved appearance